SnoopX-AI/Awesome-Weak-to-Strong-Generalization/README.md

 - Weak-to-Strong Reasoning: https://arxiv.org/abs/2407.13647

--Debating with More Persuasive LLMs Leads to More Truthful Answers: https://arxiv.org/abs/2402.06782
+- Debating with More Persuasive LLMs Leads to More Truthful Answers: https://arxiv.org/abs/2402.06782

 - The Unreasonable Effectiveness of Easy Training Data for Hard Tasks: https://arxiv.org/abs/2401.06751